Parsa-Sedigh/go-calhoun-test/pamphlets/section-xx-swag.md

 We're gonna set sth up that allows us to wipe the DB before every test and wipe it after every test just to make sure that everything is clear.

+In a lot of tests we wanna do similar things like reset the DB.
+So we could write a func for this and call it in every testcase.
+But we can also use test harness instead.
+But right now a test harness won't be a lot helpful, but later it will be.

+For this, write a before or setup func(we named it setup).

+Create `TestCampaigns` func.

 ## 132 Reviewing tests